(844) 786-8229 info@quotacy.com

 » Calculate: Life insurance needs calculator

-In the United States, four things must happen before a court will declare a missing person dead:
+In the United States, four things must happen for a court to declare a missing person dead:

 1. The person has been missing without explanation or communication for a continuous specific amount of time (typically seven years),